 Throughout our daily lives, we consume a variety of foods containing carbohydrates, a vital source of energy for the body.
 It is fascinating to observe how these carbohydrates undergo a comprehensive transformation throughout the digestion and absorption process.
 In this article, I will take you on a journey through the intricate pathways carbohydrates follow in our body, paving the way for the production of glucose.

-See also How Many Carbohydrates In Walnuts
+See also How To Draw Carbohydrates

 The First Stop: Breaking Down Carbohydrates in the Mouth